LEO DONOVAN is the son of Maurice (Mossie) and Rachel Shannon Donovan.

 When Leo Maurice Donovan was born on February 13, 1927, his father, Maurice, was 34 and his mother, Rachel, was 33.
 He had four brothers and two sisters.

-Leo joined the Navy January 11, 1945 when he was 17 years old.
+Leo joined the Navy on January 11, 1945, at the age of 17 years.
 He served on the destroyer, John W. Weeks, in the Pacific Theater.

 Leo never married and had no children.
 He died on February 2, 2005, in Dubuque, Iowa, at the age of 77.
 He is buried in St. Patrick’s Cemetery, Garryowen, Iowa.

 Leo M. Donovan, 77, of 3125 Pennsylvania Ave., formerly of 10501/2 University Ave., died at 1:37 a.m.
 Wednesday, Feb.
 2, 2005, at The Finley Hospital, Dubuque.
 Services will be at 10 a.m.
 Saturday at Nativity Catholic Church.
 Burial will be in St. Patrick’s Cemetery, Garryowen, rural Bernard, Iowa, where military rites will be accorded by the American Legion, Dubuque Post 6.

 Friends may call from 3 to 8 p.m. today at Behr Funeral Home, 1491 Main St., Dubuque, where there will be a parish wake service at 3 p.m.
 All members and past Chef de Gares are asked to meet at 7 p.m. today at the funeral home for a service of the 40 & 8 Society.